 What You’ll Learn

-- How TDS differs from hardness and why they don’t always move together.
+• How TDS differs from water hardness

 Where you’ll see TDS on a water test